KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Abandoned.
 Repo has been archived at 2019-03-14.
 See <a href="https://github.com/Arve/MMM-Entur-tavle">MMM-Entur-tavle</a> instead.
 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-3. Typo: Found `Magic Mirror` in file `MMM-Ruter.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Ruter.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `XMLHttpRequest` in file `MMM-Ruter.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `MMM-Ruter.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RVV by sebikolon](https://github.com/sebikolon/MMM-RVV)